msolli/proletarian/README.md

   )
 ```

-## At Least Once Processing, Idempotence, and Retries
+## At Least Once Processing, Idempotence and Retries

 Proletarian goes to great lengths to ensure that no jobs are lost due to
 exceptions, network errors, database failure, computers catching fire or other
 facts of life.
 It relies on PostgreSQL/MySQL transactions to protect the
-integrity of the jobs tables while polling and running jobs.
+integrity of the job tables while polling and running jobs.
 A job will not be
 removed from the queue until it has finished successfully.
 It is moved to the
 archive table in the same transaction.